grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/11 Result Export.md

 ## Generate PDF report

+> ⭐️ The PDF report is available on annual Pro and Enterprise plans.

 To generate a PDF report from a test result, visit the test result, click the options menu - triple-dot button **⫶** in the top right - and select `Generate PDF summary`.
 After a few seconds, the browser will prompt you to download the PDF summary report.

 The PDF report is an executive summary of the test result's most relevant metrics and performance data.
 A complete PDF example can be found [here](https://f.hubspotusercontent10.net/hubfs/1681264/Executive%20Summary%20-%20Scenarios.pdf).